lenafee/Arduino-Guitar-Amp/README.md

 * K1 = screw terminal block
 * Arduino Prototype Shield
 * Arduino Uno
-* I'm using a adapter power supply.
+* I'm using an adapter power supply.
 But you can use every 5v power supply with enough power.
-* Class d amp for example XH-M177 PAM8403
+* Class d AMP for example XH-M177 PAM8403
 * MCP6002

 ![WhatsApp Image 2020-05-11 at 16 51 32](https://user-images.githubusercontent.com/64489709/82157760-b0a59200-9883-11ea-808b-009db763e531.jpeg)